 Integrated Off-Axis Guider Option

 The custom made low profile Off-Axis Guider is designed with a 7-element relay lens system that places the position of the guide camera to the side of the main camera and filter wheel.
 This allows a minimum impact on overall backfocus.
 The same system also acts as a 0.7X focal reducer that doubles the field of view of the guide camera compared to a typical off-axis system.
 The OAG adds only ¾ in.
 (19mm) backfocus to the camera and filter wheel.
 The guide camera can also be rotated in 90 degree increments about the OAG to orient the guide camera and cables in a convenient position.
-The OAG can be used on both mono can color cameras (with appropriate adapter) and is 100% backward compatible with all STF-8300 cameras.
 With the OAG-8300 and ST-I guider, the STF-8300 is a complete self-guiding system with the guider in front of the filters.

 Each STF-8300 camera system includes the following: